DeLeb86/openspace_organizer/README.md

-# Challenge: Use OOP in Python to organize the training room
+# Organize a room with OOP in Python

 - Repository: `openspace-organizer`
 - Type: `Consolidation`